igormusic/CIS-2014-PingAccess-3.0-SDK-Demo/README.md

                 return pattern;
             }

-1. The way we communicate the UI to PingAccess is by implementing the *public List<ConfigurationField> getConfigurationFields()* on the Rule.
+1. Implement *public List<ConfigurationField> getConfigurationFields()*  This method is used to describe the UI via providing  a list of *ConfigurationField*.
-    There are a couple ways to build the list of ConfigurationFields, but the easiest and preferred is to use the fluent interface provided by *ConfigurationBuilder* to extract the list from the Annotated fields defined on the *Configuration* like so:
+    There are a couple ways to build the list, but the easiest and preferred is to use the fluent interface provided by *ConfigurationBuilder* to extract the list from the Annotated fields defined on the *Configuration* class like so:

          @Override
          public List<ConfigurationField> getConfigurationFields() {